-This pattern is broken down into four color shades: an olive green, dark brown, tan, and blackish-brown.
-It draws inspiration from the US camouflage, M81 Woodland, however with a larger striping pattern.
+This pattern is broken down into four color shades: olive green, dark brown, tan, and blackish-brown.
+It draws inspiration from the US camouflage M81 Woodland, however, with a larger striping pattern.

 These colors help conceal French troops in a European forest environment.
-The pattern was first used on French military vehicles a few years prior to being adopted by infantry units.
+The pattern was first used on French military vehicles a few years before being adopted by infantry units.

 France is the only European country that runs this particular camouflage which keeps their kit unique compared to other European nations.

-For desert operations, the French use the same camouflage pattern however with a desert color palette of tans and light browns.
-This is commonly known as Daguet Camo, named after the French military operation during the Persian Gulf War aka Operation Desert Storm.
+For desert operations, the French use the same camouflage pattern but with a desert color palette of tans and light browns.
+The desert camo is commonly known as Daguet Camo, named after the French military operation during the Persian Gulf War, aka Operation Desert Storm.

-French desert camo is used in theaters where browns and tans predominate such as the Middle East or for operations in Africa – for instance when the French intervened in Mali back in 2019 (see photo above).
+The French employ desert camo in theaters where browns and tans predominate, such as the Middle East, or for operations in Africa – for instance, when the French intervened in Mali in 2019 (see photo above).

 So all of the modern French forces use Central Europe camouflage?

-French Special Forces also utilize MultiCam® which is a US camo pattern developed and marketed by Crye Precision.
+French Special Forces also utilize MultiCam®, a US camo pattern developed and marketed by Crye Precision.
 This puts the French SOF in line with other NATO troops.

-MultiCam has received favorable opinions from special operations forces and is designed to adequately blend into a diverse assortment of terrains and seasons.
-There has not been any recent news points towards the general adoption of MultiCam for the French armed forces in the future.
+MultiCam has received favorable opinions from special operations forces.
+Crye Precision designed it to blend adequately across various terrains and seasons.
+There have yet to be any recent news points toward the general adoption of MultiCam for the French armed forces in the future.